openforcefield/qca-dataset-submission/2019-05-01-OpenFF-Group1-Torsions/README.md

 2. Since there are too many dihedrals from all molecules, we apply a few filters to keep only the most important dihedrals.

 3. The filters applied in order are 'heavy_atoms', 'no_ring', 'unique_center_bond'.

+4. Since this is a record for a previous submission, please do not use this one as a template for submitting new datasets.